mturley/PhraseCards/docs/dspec/dspec.md

 #### Login
 [Yue 11/14]
 <p>Login feature allows a user to sign into his/her account by filling in two fields: Username and Password.
 We use Jqueries to search through the database to ensure the username exists.
-A validation function through the back-end will also be implemented to ensure the password is correct.</p>
+A validation function through the back-end will also be implemented to ensure the password is correct.
+Once authentication is completed, the user successfully log in and will be brought to the lobby webpage under that account name.
+If authentication fails, an error message will appear, and user will be asked to re-enter information into the two fields.
+There will also be a link to the sign-up function, in case the user trying to log in does not have an account.</p>

 #### Signup
 [Yue 11/14]